DNnate/CISSP-Study-Resources/CISSP-Domain-3-Objectives.md

         - the threat actor doesn’t need to decrypt the hash to obtain a plain text password
         - PtH attacks exploit the authentication protocol, as the passwords hash remains static for every session until the password is rotated
         - 📝NTLM is known to be susceptible to pass-­the-­hash attacks
         - attackers commonly obtain hashes by scraping a system’s active memory and other techniques.
-MIMIKATZ is a popular tool to exploit pass the hash on Active Directory accounts
+        - MIMIKATZ is a popular tool to exploit pass the hash on Active Directory accounts
+        - Pass-the-hash attacks (PtH) often rely on dumped local account databases (the SAM), capturing credentials from the network while they are in transit or from active memory.
 - 3.7.12 🍮**Kerberos exploitation**
     - 🍓**Overpass the Hash**: alternative to the PtH attack, used when 🧠NTLM is disabled on the network (AKA pass the key)
     - 🍓**Pass the Ticket**: in this attack, attackers attempt to harvest tickets held in the lsass.exe process and if succesful, is able to move laterally using authenticated credentials.
 In a Pass the Ticket attack, an attacker acquires a valid ticket-granting ticket (TGT) or session key from a compromised account or system and uses it to authenticate and impersonate a legitimate user.
 This allows the attacker to gain unauthorized access to other systems and move laterally within the network without the need for further authentication.
 It is a common technique used in advanced persistent threats (APTs) to maintain persistent access and expand control within a network.